 Regional and national funding programmes

 The three northern provinces, Groningen, Friesland and Drenthe, have formed a partnership known as the SNN to stimulate the regional economy.
 This also gives researchers an opportunity to apply for funding.
 One of the most important academic funding bodies at the national level is the Dutch Research Council (NWO).
 Take a look at the current NWO calls for submitting research proposals, and see which new calls are on the agenda.
+One of the national funding programs that is effective at the moment is the National Growth Fund, more information can be found on the page of Grants for research.

 European funding programmes